zavvdev/vim-setup/README.md

 5. Copy to clipboard: `" + y`.

-6. Add multi line prefix: `Leader a a`, add text to the beginning of the first line, `Esc`.
+6. Add a multi-line prefix: `Leader a a`, add text to the beginning of the first line, `Esc`.

-7. Remove multi line prefix: `Leader a r`, select prefix, `x`.
+7. Remove a multi-line prefix: `Leader a r`, select all of the lines with prefix in a way that the last line selection covers all prefix, press `x`.

 8. Go to definition: `g d`.

-9. Follow path under the cursor: `g f`.
+9. Follow the path under the cursor: `g f`.

-10. Split vertically: `v` on file in file explorer.
+10. Split vertically: press `v` on a file in the file explorer.

-11. Split vertically: `Leader v` from file.
+11. Split vertically: `Leader v` from a file.

-12. Open current file in a new tab: `Leader t` from file.
+12. Open the current file in a new tab: `Leader t` from a file.

-13. Toggle auto complete in insert mode: `Shift Tab`.
+13. Toggle autocomplete in insert mode: `Shift Tab`.

 14. Increase split window width: `Leader >`.

 15. Decrease split window width: `Leader <`.

-16. Equalize split size: `Leader =`.
+16. Equalize split sizes: `Leader =`.

-17. Refresh current file: `Leader rr`.
+17. Refresh the current file: `Leader rr`.

-### Code aliases
+### Code Aliases

 1. `console.log()` alias: `Ctrl l` from insert mode.

 ### Git

-If merge has conflicts:
+If a merge has conflicts:

 1. Open vim.

 2. Press `Leader d v m` to open diffview.

-3. Jump to start of next change: `]c`.
+3. Jump to the start of the next change: `]c`.

-4. Jump to start of previous change: `[c`.
+4. Jump to the start of the previous change: `[c`.

-5. Obtain a difference from other buffer.
+5. Obtain the difference from the other buffer.
 Place your cursor on the conflict and run: `do`.

-6. Put difference to other buffer.
+6. Put the difference to the other buffer.
 Place your cursor on the conflict and run: `dp`.

-7. Use `:diffget N` where N is the number of screen with specific changes to accept that changes.
+7. Use `:diffget N`, where N is the number of the buffer with the desired changes, to accept those changes.

-List uncommited files:
+List uncommitted files:

-1. Use `Leader d v` to open the list of files that have been changed but not commited yet.
+1. Use `Leader d v` to open a list of files that have been changed but not yet committed.

 Diffs: